miller8746/MyMCA/README.md

 Next, install the frontend project dependencies by **cd'ing into the frontend project folder** and running

-> npm install axios vuex-persistedstate --save
+> npm install axios vuex-persistedstate moment --save

 Finally, (re)place the contents of the project folder with the contents of /MyMCA-dist/frontend in this repo.
 There are some extra bits left over from the initial scaffolding that can be removed (but don't have to be), including: